Automorphy of mod 2 Galois representations associated to certain genus 2 curves over totally real fields: Automorphy

-\begin{rmk} In the course of the proof, we apply Sasaki's modularity lifting theorem which requires raising the level.
-Therefore, we can not specify the levels of the Hilbert modular forms appearing there.
+\begin{remark} In the course of the proof, we apply Sasaki's (or Pilloni-Stroh's) modularity lifting theorem which requires raising the level.
+Therefore, we cannot specify the levels of the Hilbert modular forms appearing there.
 This implies that we are also unable to specify the levels of our Hilbert--Siegel modular forms.
 However, there is some hope and a substantial expectation for further development of the level-lowering method.
-Indeed,~\cite[Conjectures 4.7 and 4.9]{BDJ} indicate that we can take the Hilbert cusp forms in question to have the correct level corresponding to the Artin conductor of $\br$. \end{rmk}
+Indeed,~\cite[Conjectures 4.7 and 4.9]{BDJ} indicate that we should be able to take the Hilbert cusp forms in question to have the correct level corresponding to the Artin conductor of $\br$. \end{remark}